-The City Manager RECOMMENDS approval of the foregoing.
+The City Manager recommends approval of the foregoing.

-The affordability challenge arising from a variety of factors including real estate speculation is a regional issue impacting most Metro Vancouver municipalities, not just Vancouver.
+The affordability challenge is a regional issue impacting most Metro Vancouver municipalities, not just Vancouver.
 The majority of businesses in Vancouver are small businesses with nearly 60% of Vancouver enterprises having fewer than five employees.
 Small and local businesses are a key driver of the City's economy, vibrancy, and unique character.
 Over recent years, the strength of the City's economy, the pace of change of development, supply and demand of commercial space, the influx of investment capital and speculative demand have had negative impacts on some local businesses.
+Property assessment reform is greatly needed as hundreds of small businesses and our community partners are impacted by property taxation on development potential for properties that are not developed to their highest and best use.